Fenchel-Young Variational Learning: CONCLUSION

-FYVI can be directly extended to structured latent variables by using SparseMAP \citep{niculae2018sparsemap} posteriors, intuitively sparse analogues to conditional random fields.
+FYVI can be directly extended to structured latent variables by using SparseMAP \citep{niculae2018sparsemap} posteriors; intuitively these are sparse analogues to conditional random fields.
 In future work we plan to extend our analysis and experiments to the non-trivial case of heavy tailed posteriors ($\rho$ < 1).
-Further, FYVI is a necessary step toward characterizing conjugate FY families and generalized canonical gradient descent, to account for the geometry of the space of deformed exponential family distributions, and to extend information-theoretic generalization bounds that have been studied in the case of SGD \citep{neu2021information, chu2023unified} to locally reparametrization-robust optimization methods.
+Further, FYVI is a necessary step toward characterizing conjugate FY families and generalized natural gradient descent, to account for the geometry of the space of deformed exponential family distributions.
 Another interesting direction is to connect FYVI with variational R{\'e}nyi objectives \citep{daudel2023alpha, daudel2023monotonic}.
 The recently popular $\lambda$-deformation \citep{zhang2022lambda, wong2022tsallis, guilmeau2023variational}, which aims to treat R{\'e}nyi and Tsallis entropies in a unified way, may provide an illuminating bridge among alternative generalized VI perspectives.
-Finally, connections with PAC-Bayes analyses of VI like \citet{alquier2016properties} are also an interesting prospect.
+Finally, connections to the recent works from online learning by~\citet{alquier2021non} and PAC-Bayes~\citep{alquier2016properties,alquier2024user} are also an interesting prospect.

-\begin{ack} Use unnumbered first level headings for the acknowledgments.
-All acknowledgments go at the end of the paper before the list of references.
-Moreover, you are required to declare funding (financial activities supporting the submitted work) and competing interests (related financial activities outside the submitted work).
-More information about this disclosure can be found at: \url{https://neurips.cc/Conferences/2025/PaperInformation/FundingDisclosure}.

-Do {\bf not} include this section in the anonymized submission, only in the final paper.
-You can use the \texttt{ack} environment provided in the style file to automatically hide this section in the anonymized submission. \end{ack}